LeonSering/leonsering/content/project/rolling_stock_scheduling/index.md

 # url_video: ''
 ---
 ### Project Objectives:
-This primary goal of this collaboration between Swiss Federal Railways (SBB) and ETH Zurich is to create an algorithm for optimal rolling stock schedules.
+This primary goal of this collaboration between Swiss Federal Railways (SBB) and ETH Zürich is to create an algorithm for optimal rolling stock schedules.

 #### Part I